 Another way you can investigate staff turnover rates is with the help of your POS reports.
 By delving into your Employee Shift Reports, you can check to see if your restaurant’s turnover rates correlate with too many or too little hours.
 Too little?
 Decrease the size of your staff.
 Too many?
 Get more hands on deck.

 Losses from employee turnover are commonplace in the restaurant industry.
-But if you follow the best practises we’ve listed above, you can make your restaurant the kind of workplace employees want to stay and grow in – a win for them and your bottom line.
+But if you follow the best practices we’ve listed above, you can make your restaurant the kind of workplace employees want to stay and grow in – a win for them and your bottom line.